adrianherrera/llvm-cfg-to-json/README.md

 # LLVM CFG to JSON

-Exports an LLVM control flow graph (CFG) (including function calls) to JSON.
+Exports an LLVM control flow graph (CFG) to JSON.
 This pass is different from LLVM's standard CFG printer in that it captures both *intra* and *inter* procedural edges (i.e., function calls).

 ## Building